nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Filter Commands

 <div markdown="span" class="alert alert-primary">:exclamation: **Note:**
-These commands might cause the [Buyer List](#2-buyer-list) and [Property List](#3-property-list) to only show a portion of buyers and properties in the database.
-Use the [List Commands](#list-commands) to show all buyers and properties again.
+Using commands might cause the [Buyer List](#2-buyer-list) and [Property List](#3-property-list) to only show a portion of buyers and properties in the database.
+Please use the [List Commands](#list-commands) if you want to show all buyers and properties again.
 </div>

 #### Filter buyers in database (multiple conditions): `filterbuyers`

-Filters buyers in the database according to multiple given conditions, and updates the [Buyer List](#2-buyer-list).
+Filters buyers in your database according to multiple given conditions, and updates the [Buyer List](#2-buyer-list).

 Syntax: `filterbuyers [-p PRICE] [-c CHARACTERISTICS] [-pr PRIORITY<HIGH, NORMAL, LOW>] [-fuzzy]`